hgrf/racine/README.md

     $ . venv/bin/activate
     $ pip install --upgrade pip

-Finally, all that remains to do is to install the required python packages:
+Finally, all that remains to do is to install the required python packages and JavaScript dependencies:

     $ pip install -r requirements.txt
+    $ make install-js-dependencies

 Now you have to initialise the database by running: